MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-configure.md

     ![Create DateKey function](media/service-incremental-refresh-configure/datekey-function.png)

-1. In **Queries**, select the fact table, and then edit the query formula to call the function with the RangeStart and RangeEnd parameters.
+1. In **Queries**, select the table, and then edit the query formula to call the function with the RangeStart and RangeEnd parameters.
 For example,

     `= Table.SelectRows(#"Sorted Rows", each [OrderDateKey] > DateKey(RangeStart) and [OrderDateKey] <= DateKey(RangeEnd))`